wangtaotao0524/arcane/docs/docs/features/images/overview.md

 ---
 sidebar_position: 1
-title: Images Overview
+title: Image Management
 ---

-# Images Overview
+# Image Management

-The "Images" section in Arcane provides tools to manage the Docker images available on your connected Docker host.
-Docker images are the blueprints used to create containers.

-## Key Concepts

-- **Image:** A read-only template containing application code, libraries, dependencies, tools, and other files needed for an application to run.
-- **Tag:** A label applied to an image to distinguish different versions or variants (e.g., `latest`, `1.2.0`, `alpine`).
-An image can have multiple tags.
-- **Image ID:** A unique identifier (SHA256 hash) for an image's content.
-- **Registry:** A storage and distribution system for Docker images (e.g., Docker Hub, GitHub Container Registry, private registries).
-- **Dangling Image:** An image layer that is not associated with any tagged image.
-These often result from building new versions of an image without removing the old one.

-## Core Functionality

-Based on the `image-service.ts` and related components, Arcane allows you to perform the following actions on Docker images:
+## What Can You Do With Images in Arcane?

-- **List Images:** View all images currently present on the Docker host, including their tags, size, creation date, and ID.
+- **View Images:** See a list of all Docker images on your system, including their tags, size, and when they were created.
-- **Pull Images:** Download new images from a specified registry (like Docker Hub).
-You can specify the image name and tag (e.g., `nginx:latest`, `redis:7-alpine`).
-The UI includes a dedicated dialog (`pull-image-dialog.svelte`) for this purpose.
+- **Pull Images:** Download new images from Docker Hub or another registry by entering the image name and tag (like `nginx:latest`).
-- **Inspect Images:** View detailed information about a specific image, potentially including its layers, environment variables, exposed ports, and command history.
+- **Inspect Images:** Click on an image to see more details, such as its ID, tags, creation date, and configuration.
+- **Remove Images:** Delete images you no longer need.
+Arcane will warn you if an image is in use by a container.
-- **Remove Images:** Delete one or more images from the Docker host to free up disk space.
-You can typically only remove images that are not currently being used by any containers (stopped or running).
-Arcane might offer options to force removal.
+- **Prune Images:** Clean up unused images to free up disk space.
+You can remove dangling images (those without tags) or all images not used by any container.
-- **Prune Images:** Remove unused images, specifically dangling images (those without tags) and potentially all images not associated with at least one container.
-This helps reclaim disk space efficiently.

-## Image Data

-Arcane represents image information using a structure defined in `image.type.ts`, likely including fields such as:

-- `Id`: The unique image ID.
-- `RepoTags`: A list of repository names and tags associated with the image.
-- `Created`: Timestamp of when the image was created.
-- `Size`: The virtual size of the image.
-- `Labels`: Any metadata labels applied to the image.

-## Next Steps

-- Learn how to perform specific actions in [Managing Images](./managing-images).
+## How to Use

+### Viewing Images

+1. Go to the **Images** section in the sidebar.
+2. You’ll see a table listing all your Docker images with their tags, size, and creation date.

+### Pulling a New Image

+1. Click the **Pull Image** button.
+2. Enter the image name and tag (for example, `redis:latest`).
+3. Click **Pull**.
+The image will be downloaded and added to your list.

+### Inspecting an Image

+1. Find the image you want to inspect in the list.
+2. Click on its name, ID, or the **Inspect** button to see more details.

+### Removing an Image

+1. In the images list, find the image you want to remove.
+2. Click the **Remove** button (trash icon) next to it.
+3. Confirm the deletion in the dialog.
+   > **Note:** You cannot remove images that are currently used by running containers.

+### Pruning Images

+1. Click the **Prune Images** button.
+2. Choose whether to remove only dangling images or all unused images.
+3. Confirm the action to free up disk space.